prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 5: Store the winning bid in the GADRequest extras

-GMA SDK doesn't provide extras to the adapter if they were set up not in the app scope.
+GMA SDK doesn't provide extras to the adapter if they were set not in the app scope.

 That is why you must add the code for forwarding the winning bid to the adapters.
 In the most cases you'll just need to copy and paste the following lines inside the completion closure: